Short Story for Kids: 15 Gentle Bedtime Tales

 Final Thoughts

-A short story for kids can be simple and still feel magical.
+A short story for kids can be simple and still feel special.
 The best short bedtime stories are calm, kind, and easy to imagine.

 Choose one gentle story, read it slowly, and let the night become peaceful.